 2000 Tina won Public choice in the summer exhibition at The Ucheldre Centre.

 In 1998 Tina had solo exhibitions in Porthmadog, Llandrindod Wells and Nottingham

 In 1996 Tina had her first solo exhibition in Porthmadog’s Flour Shed Gallery.
 Hanging 40 pictures which, if you, dear reader are still with me now, I can say was a bit of a roller coaster ride because my first ever painting was done for Frank’s Christmas present in 1995 and I sold my third ever painting 2 months later .

 It took a while for me to accept that I was a painter – I had been told at school that I had no talent so I should stick to Latin and Ancient Greek which I dutifully did, but which, apart from being able to translate the latin names of roses, didn’t get me that far – I can’t even order an orange juice in Athens but I can warn them that the Spartans are coming up the hill !

-So I am a self-taught (and self-teaching-I don’t think you ever stop learning) artist, who’s had a whale of a twenty-one years.
+So I am a self-taught (and self-teaching-I don’t think you ever stop learning) artist, who’s had a whale of a twenty-six years.
 Thank you for reading this and I hope you like the pictures.